uku/Unblock-Youku/CONTRIBUTING.md

 虽说我们的开源项目主要由 JavaScript 写成，但是只需要非常简单的 JavaScript 知识。如果之前没有 JavaScript 经验但是想学习，推荐 [JavaScript: The Good Parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/)，书很薄只有 176 页。

 Chrome extension 的开发可以阅读 [Google 官方的开发教程](https://developer.chrome.com/extensions)。只需要在 Chrome 里打开 `chrome://extensions`页面勾选上 `Developer mode`，就可以手动加载 Unblock Youku 的源码进行开发。

+# How to contribute to Unblock Youku?

+Thank you very much for your interest and support!
+Only with the support and contribution of everyone can the Unblock Youku project serve thousands of users for free and for a long time.

+This page contains some technical contributions to Unblock Youku.
+Donations are also welcome to support the cost of our servers, [donate to the Unblock Youku homepage] (https://www.uku.im/index_zhs.html).

+### I am having trouble using Unblock Youku

+If you find a problem while using Unblock Youku (for example, it doesn't work on some websites), please come and ask for help.
+Timely feedback can also help more friends solve similar problems.

+1. [First check our Frequently Asked Questions(FAQ)] (https://uku.im/faq) to see if the problem can be solved with the methods mentioned in the FAQ.
+2. [If the FAQ method does not solve your problem, please go to our forum for feedback] (https://uku.im/feedback).
+Please check before asking a question whether someone else has encountered similar problems and what their solutions were.
+Please use the template as much as possible to fill in the information (such as the URL of the problem, the software used, and your region).
+More information will help us solve the problem in a timely manner.

+### I want to propose new features or improvements

+We welcome comments and improvements for our open source projects.
+Our open source projects are inseparable from your help.

+Suggestions or comments can be submitted to [GitHub] (https://github.com/Unblocker/Unblock-Youku/issues) or [Sent to me directly] (https://zhuzhu.org/).

+### I want to use my technical expertise to help

+The programmer saves the world! :smile:

+It is a very fulfilling thing to let our technology serve thousands of users in the first place!
+Participating in the development and maintenance of open source projects is also an opportunity to exercise and demonstrate your technical strength.
+All technical contributions are welcome!

+##### Help users solve problems and get user feedback in the first time

+[Our Forum] (https://uku.im/feedback) often receives a variety of user questions or problems, such as: "Unblock Youku suddenly fails on a website".
+Reading these user questions from time to time allows us to keep abreast of user needs and solve problems.

+1. If the information provided by the user is incomplete, you can try to ask for more information.
+2. Test the information provided by the user, such as testing the video URL provided by the user to see if the problem described by the user can be reproduced.
+    * If the problem cannot be reproduced: you can provide the user with a simple solution, such as the method in [FAQ] (https://uku.im/faq), to see if it can solve the problem.
+    * If the issue can be reproduced: please help create an issue on GitHub to retell this issue from a technical perspective and to manage and track issues on GitHub.

+##### Help fix problems, add new features and improvements

+You can follow [Our GitHub Issue List] (https://github.com/Unblocker/Unblock-Youku/issues) to see existing issues that remain to be resolved.
+New ideas are also welcome to improve our open source projects.

+The entire Unblock Youku project has the following components:

+1. Chrome extension: written in JavaScript, the code is mainly in the two folders `chrome/` and `shared/`
+2. Normal mode proxy server: This is the Squid system running open source, we only need to change the configuration file.
+Specific configuration and installation visible [Wiki page] (https://uku.im/squid)
+3. Forwarding mode server program: written in JavaScript/Node.js, the code is mainly in the two folders `server/` and `shared/`

+(A more detailed description of the project structure is being prepared...)

+##### Technical knowledge preparation for Chrome extension development

+Although our open source project is primarily written in JavaScript, it only requires very simple JavaScript knowledge.
+If you don't have JavaScript experience already but want to learn, we recommend [JavaScript: The Good Parts] (http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/), which is only 176 pages .

+The development of the Chrome extension can be read [Google's official development tutorial] (https://developer.chrome.com/extensions).
+Just open the `chrome://extensions` page in Chrome and check `Developer mode` to manually load the source code of Unblock Youku for development.